What is the reviewer looking for?

 The following represent the range of possible outcomes:

-The decision outcome will be accompanied by the reviewer reports and some commentary from the editor that explains why the decision has been reached.
-If the decision involves revision for the author, the specific changes that are required should be clearly stated in the decision letter and review reports.
+The decision outcome will be accompanied by any relevant reviewer reports and some commentary from the editor that explains why the decision has been reached.
+If the decision involves revision for the author, the required changes should be clearly stated in the decision letter and review reports.
 The author can then respond to each point in turn.

 The manuscript does not fall within the Aims and Scope of the journal: The work is not of interest to the readers of the specific journal